kcyu2014/bcnn_kyu/README.md

 ### Pre-trained models

 **ImageNet LSVRC 2012 pre-trained models:** We use vgg-m and vgg-verydeep-16 as our basic models.
-Please download the models from matconvnet [pre-trained models](http://www.vlfeat.org/matconvnet/pretrained/) page.
+The format of pre-trained models on MatConvnet has evolved continuously.
+In this project, we use the models in version beta18.
+Please download the models from matconvnet [pre-trained models](http://www.vlfeat.org/matconvnet/models/beta18/).

 **Fine-tuned models:** We provide three B-CNN fine-trained models ([M,M], [D,M], and [D,D]) and SVM models trained on respective bcnn features for each of CUB-200-2011, FGVC Aircraft and Cars dataset.
 Note that for [M,M] and [D,D], we run the symmetric model, where you can simply use the same network for both two streams.
 These can be downloaded individually [here](http://maxwell.cs.umass.edu/bcnn/models2).